Extending the Biswas--Chatterjee--Sen model with nonconformists and inflexibles: Results

-which is exactly the same as in the original model and coincides with the result reported in Section~C of Reference \onlinecite{Crokidakis_2014a} for the quenched version of neutral intransigents. \end{description}
+The critical point is therefore given by \Cref{eq:pc=1_4}, which is exactly the same as in the original model and coincides with the result reported in Section~C of Reference \onlinecite{Crokidakis_2014a} for the quenched version of neutral intransigents. \end{description}